-Here’s how to use your in-built phonemic with your earbuds or headphones:
+Here’s how to use your Android phone’s mic with headphones or earbuds:

 Using your phone’s built-in microphone with earbuds or headphones requires you to disconnect the phone from the microphone.